BKTidswell/REU-resources/README.md

 ------------------------------------------------------------------------

-### Module 1: Laying the foundation for a successful experienc
+### Module 1: Laying the foundation for a successful experience

 #### Week 1: Welcome / Getting started